Hypercubers/hypercubing.xyz/docs/leaderboards/rules.md

 ### Blindsolving rules

 - Macros are allowed during solving.
-- Piece filters are allowed during memorization but not during solving.
+- Piece filters/highlightings are allowed during memorization but not during solving.
 - All blindsolves require video evidence of the solver that clearly shows the screen and that they are not cheating by using some external reference.
 - The solver does not need to be blindfolded, but the colors on the puzzle must be invisible during the solve.
 - Using software to compute a solution to the puzzle state is not allowed.